Eng Wah Global: Shopping Mall

 Eng Wah Global owns 2 shopping malls, Jubilee Square and 321 Clementi, located at the two heartland town centres in Ang Mo Kio and Clementi respectively.

 In 1972, Eng Wah Organisation opened the Toa Payoh Cinema in Toa Payoh Town Centre.
 In November 1997, the cinema converted into a shopping mall, Toa Payoh Entertainment Centre, comprising retail outlets and a 5 hall cineplex.
-Due to declining ticket sales for the cinema and little customers to the Entertainment Centre, the Toa Payoh Entertainment Centre was closed down on 9 December 2010.
+Due to declining ticket sales for the cinema and footfall to the Entertainment Centre, the Toa Payoh Entertainment Centre was closed down on 9 December 2010.
 The building was subsequently sold to Hersing Pte Ltd and renamed as ERA Centre.

 In 1979, Eng Wah Organization opened the Jubilee Cinema in Ang Mo Kio Town Centre.
 The complex is converted into an entertainment centre in 1996, Jubilee Entertainment Centre, expanding its retail space and a 4 hall cineplex.
 Due to fierce competition from the 8 hall Cathay AMK Hub and declining ticket sales, the cinema was closed down to make way for retail space.
 In 2012, the revamped mall is opened as Jubilee Square.

 In 1981, Eng Wah Organization opened the Empress Cinema in Clementi Town Centre.
 The complex is converted into an entertainment centre in 1995, Empress Cineplex, comprising a 3 hall cineplex and retail outlets.
 The entertainment centre was closed in 2006 for redevelopment opened in 2015 as 321 Clementi.